Guardian Back Issues

 See our Quirts and Crops Here

 How to Tie One On - Changing a popper on a single tail, or the leather tails on a Quirt can be difficult.
 This article will "walk you" through the process, step by step with photographs and written instructions.
+Issue #33

-Illustrations from The Guardian
+Illustrations from The Guardian available as Greeting Cards

-This Cartoon, by our "cartoonist in residence,"
+This Cartoon, by our "cartoonist in residence," K.D.
+Pierre,

-K.D.
-Pierre, first appeared in Issue #28 of The Guardian.
 The "alphabet soup" seems to grow over the years.

 In Issue #36, K.D. taught us the "one big happy family" concept of the BDSM world.
-Useful precepts in the world of the 21st Century!
+Useful precepts in the world of

-Right now our "Utopian Library" of issues #18-39 is specially priced.
+Right now our "Utopian Library" of Issues #18-39 is specially priced.